chickenbellyfin/taserver-docker/docker/README.md

 2. Start tribes (game client) with `-hostx=ta.kfk4ever.com`
 3. Join the server "My Custom OOTB Server".
 You should see some logging from the taserver process
 4. Make sure that gameplay (shooting ,etc) work
-5. Make that Server commands work: `/srvlogin test test` should reply with "Login Failed"
+5. Make sure that server commands work: `/srvlogin test test` should reply with "Login Failed"
 6. `docker kill taserver_0`

 ### Development